DylanGBan/DylanGBan/README.md

 ## Hi there 👋

 ### My name is Dylan Banerjee!
-I am a fourth year Mathematics-Computer Science major at the University of Calfornia San Diego.
+I am a fourth year Mathematics-Computer Science major at the University of California San Diego.

 - Here's my personal website: https://dylangban.github.io/dylan-banerjee-portfolio/
 - I also have class projects that I have worked on at UCSD, but since I am still a student at the university, I cannot make